HaySsor/HaySsor/README.md

 ## I did today

-In Scrimb's course I did the React Context section, with all the challenges passed without help
+I have started a new Typing Game project - I have added the status and appearance of the application

 ## Tech
 technology that I know or intend to learn